hapax/hapax.github.io/assets/simple-physics.md

 I have stuck to methods accessible to high school and first year students, though it is fair to say some scientific maturity is required of the former.
-I usually illustrate opt for examples rather than formal discussion, and the different sections can more or less be read independently.
+The different sections can more or less be read independently.
 Have fun!

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>